 It’s finally happening: you applied for a dream job at a top Canadian startup and you’ve just received word they want an interview.
 Give yourself an A.I.-enabled pat on the back.
 Now here comes the heavy lift.

 A successful startup can only survive on the strength of its product.
-Erin advises learning absolutely everything about the company.
+Ashton advises learning absolutely everything about the company.
 “There’s a good chance your interviewer will ask you to pitch them their product, so testing it beforehand is a great exercise, even if you’re not in sales,” she says.
 And if there’s something you don’t like about it, be able to articulate why.
-Startup folk aren’t jealous guardians — they crave any and all feedback if it means improving their innovations.
+Startup folk aren’t jealous guardians — they crave any and all feedback if it will help improve their innovations.

 Takeaway: If you can’t sell a product to your peers, how can they expect you to sell it to anyone else?